isabella232/scope-services/tutorial-console-logger.rst

 lib/interface_scope.js

 lib/interface_window_manager.js
-  Definitions of the services with documentation of the messages.
+  Definitions of the service API's with documentation of the messages.

 lib/json.js
   Implementation of JSON in Javascript.